How to Create Your Website with TYPO3 (Brand Examples)

 Regular maintenance of your TYPO3 website is important for security and smooth performance.
 Always keep the TYPO3 core up to date with the latest versions and security patches.

-Updating the content of your website is just as important.
-Regularly review and update text, images and other media to keep everything relevant and accurate.
-Careful management of user roles and permissions will help you maintain control over who is allowed to make changes to your website.
+It is just as important to update the content of your website.
+Regularly review and update text, images, and other media to ensure that everything remains relevant and accurate.
+Good management of user roles and permissions helps you control who can make changes to your website.

-Monitoring the performance of your website helps to identify problems early.
+Monitoring your website's performance helps you identify problems early on.
 Fix problems quickly to avoid interruptions.

 Some Top TYPO3 Websites